1000ch/underscore.dom/README.md

 ## About

-This is plugin for underscore.js/lo-dash.js.
+This is plugin which provides API for DOM operation for underscore.js/lo-dash.js.
-This provides API for DOM.

-`_`のdom系のAPI拡張。
-`_`に入れないほうがいいような気もしたけど、
-`_`に依存しているし、`$`を使うわけにもいかないので。

 ## Build

-以下のコマンドでbuild出来ます。
+You can build with following command.

 ```sh
 $ grunt build
 ```

 This supports build for following libraries which provide Ajax or Promise.

-AjaxとかDeferredも使いたい場合もあるかなということで、以下を含んだビルドもサポートしています。

 + [ded/reqwest](https://github.com/ded/reqwest)
 + [cujojs/when](https://github.com/cujojs/when)